ObeoNetwork/GraphicalServerProtocol/specification.md

 ### ExportSvgAction

-Used to export the diagram as an SVG image.
+Used to export the graphical model as an SVG image.

 ```typescript
 class ExportSvgAction implements Action {